Mymyilmaz/idmanagement.gov/_playbooks/playbook-dds.md

 ### Key Terms
-- Authorizing sponsor – The federal official authorized to sign Federal Register documents; the authorizing sponsor is referred to as the “role-holder” in the context of the Federal PKI certificate policy
+- Authorizing sponsor – The federal official authorized to sign Federal Register documents; the authorizing sponsor is referred to as the “role-holder” in the context of the Federal PKI certificate policy.
 - Delegated digital signature - A cryptographic digital signature generated using control over a private asymmetric key and associated with a public certificate that conveys the authority of the identified authorizing sponsor.